Loolin06/dsci-05-27/README.md

-# dsci-100-project_template
+# dsci-100-project
-Template project repository for DSCI-100
+This project was made to analyze player data to aide player recruitment for a game called MineCraft.
+Specifically, this report focusses on player age and